How to Prevent PEX Pipes From Freezing

 Unlike rigid materials like steel and copper, PEX piping stands up well to expansion caused by frigid temperatures.
 But pipe ruptures are possible if the weather gets cold enough.
 Still, you may be wondering: Do PEX pipes freeze?

 While PEX pipes don't freeze as easily as copper, they can start to lose their flexibility when they repeatedly freeze and thaw.
-This makes them more susceptible to leaks or other issues that may lead to a frantic call to a local emergency plumber.
+This makes them more susceptible to leaks or other issues that may lead to a frantic call to a local plumber.

-How Can You Tell If a PEX Pipe Is Frozen?
+How Can You Tell if a PEX Pipe Is Frozen?

 Because they’re a type of plastic, freezing PEX pipes may be harder to notice than metal pipes that have iced over.
 Still, there are a few ways to tell if your PEX pipes are frozen.